 Purpose

-1. The purpose of this Ordinance is to set out procedures which enable the University to address individual student complaints promptly and fairly.
+The purpose of this Ordinance is to set out procedures which enable the University to address individual student complaints promptly and fairly.

+For the purpose of this Ordinance, reference to Pro-Vice-Chancellor shall mean Pro-Vice-Chancellor (Teaching) in the case of a complaint from a student on a taught programme, or Pro-Vice-Chancellor (Research) or Dean of the Graduate School in the case of a complaint from a research student.

 Application